adboussif/Persistent-Homology/DATASET.md

 ## Overview

 This document provides details on the datasets used for the analysis of the BCL2 protein family through persistent homology.
-The datasets include sequences from a Reference Proteome of validated BCL2 proteins and a Control Proteome from well-characterized species.
+The datasets include 111 sequences from a Reference Proteome of validated BCL2 proteins and a Control Proteome from well-characterized species (already Alpha Carbones filtered with `pdb.py`)

 ## Datasets Description